 You might have heard that the Basque Country is one of the best dining destinations in the world, with 40 Michelin-starred restaurants over only 21000 square km.
 So, besides its unmatched beauty, San Sebastian is a paradise for foodies.

 The star-dish is the pintxo, a mini-bite all laid out in front of you.
 Every year there´s a local competition – Euskal Herria Pintxo Championship, with bars and restaurants battling for the best yummy creations.
-If it´s your first time in San Sebastian, I´d recommend you to take a pintxo tour or at least research the recent winners to make the most of your foodie experience in the city.
+If it´s your first time in San Sebastian, I´d recommend you take a pintxo tour or at least research the recent winners to make the most of your foodie experience in the city.
 Although it´s almost impossible to choose a bad place to dine since everything is delicious.
 You can spend a whole evening pintxo-hopping from bar to bar.
-Pay attention to the walls, they usually display certificates from the past pintxo competitions, so you´ll know exactly what to order.
+Pay attention to the walls, they usually display certificates from past pintxo competitions, so you´ll know exactly what to order.
 Also, those with a sweet tooth can´t miss the cheesecake at La Viña.

 Also read: Artichoke Tasting Menu in Benicarlo, Spain